Multi-Domain Coordination

 3. Eventual Consistency as a Superpower

 Most developers are terrified of "Eventual Consistency" (the idea that system A knows something, but system B won't find out for a few milliseconds).
-Ved leans into it.
+Lexum leans into it.
 The AppProvisioner doesn't actually know if the database is currently running; it only knows that its internal state says db_ready = true.
 This forces developers to design highly resilient systems that can handle being out of sync temporarily.

 4. Safe "Scale-Out" Architecture

 Because these domains don't share memory, they don't even have to live on the same physical server.
-The Ved runtime could execute the Database domain on a server in Tokyo and the App domain on a server in Mumbai.
+The Lexum runtime could execute the Database domain on a server in Tokyo and the App domain on a server in Mumbai.
 The logic remains 100% identical.
 The runtime handles the cross-border message delivery.
 You write the code for a single machine, and the runtime scales it globally for free.

 Summary